 For my sweet and sour sauce, I like to use tomato paste instead of ketchup because I find that tomato paste has a lot more flavor than ketchup and it has a lot more umami than ketchup does as well.
 The bonus to tomato paste is it gives a natural bright sharp red color to the dish as well.

 To give any type of meat that is going to be deep fried or grilled an added flavor boost, I highly recommend grating in fresh garlic, onion, and ginger to marinate the meat in.
 If you have a small food processor it may be a bit easier to blitz it all together but using hand grater is a lot easier to clean and it is more convenient.
-The grated aromatics also gives the meat extra substance for the corn starch to stick which makes crispier bite-sized pork when you are deep frying it.
+The grated aromatics also gives the meat extra substance for the potato starch to stick which makes crispier bite-sized pork when you are deep frying it.

-Step 1: Take half the corn starch and mix it throughout the meat.
+Step 1: Take half the potato starch and mix it throughout the meat.
 Use your fingers to separate the meat and make sure that each piece of meat is coated during this step.
-When corn starch gets moisture on it, it can be a bit tricky to work with since it acts very gluey, which is why it is easier if you slightly separate the meat before you do this step.
+When potato starch gets moisture on it, it can be a bit tricky to work with since it acts very gluey, which is why it is easier if you slightly separate the meat before you do this step.
 It is crucial that you let it sit for at least 5 minutes after you have coated the meat.
-You will notice that the corn starch will start to look moist and gummy – this is good you want that to happen.
+You will notice that the potato starch will start to look moist and gummy – this is good you want that to happen.
 It is what will form the crispy batter and stick to the meat better.

 A traditional Chinese sweet and sour pork recipe (Cantonese Style) made with crispy pork, pineapples, peppers & onions tossed in a sticky sweet and sour sauce